How to Use Plastic Wrap for Moving (Step-by-Step Guide)

 #1.
 Always wear work gloves.

-Some shrink wrap comes with handles on the ends, making it look like a big rolling pin.
+Some plastic wrap comes with handles on the ends, making it look like a big rolling pin.
 But I personally find that these handles just get in the way, especially when you try to wrap the bottom edge of your upholstered sofa or heavy dresser.

 #2.
-Shrink wrap can damage certain materials.
+Plastic wrap can damage certain materials.

 #3.
-Shrink wrap can lead to mold.
+Plastic wrap can lead to mold.

-While shrink wrap’s primary purpose is to keep dust and dirt away, completely sealing your sofa in the stuff can backfire.
+While plastic wrap’s primary purpose is to keep dust and dirt away, completely sealing your sofa in the stuff can backfire.
 If moisture gets trapped inside and has no way of escaping, you can end up with mold and mildew all over your living room set.

 Here too, extended time and extreme temperatures can exacerbate the situation.
 Be sure to leave a few openings when you wrap your OS (and everything else) in plastic.